pal-etta/MRFrameDriller/README.md

 ##  Features

-  1. Use the file browser or enter a file path to select a DICOM (.dcm) file."
+  1. Use the file browser or enter a file path to select a DICOM (.dcm) file.
-  "2.
-Preview the image in the display area."
+  2. Preview the image in the display area.
-  "3.
-Scroll with the mouse wheel or arrow keys to navigate slices (if multi-frame)."
+  3. Scroll with the mouse wheel or arrow keys to navigate slices (if multi-frame).
-  "4.
-Press the '+' button to add the image to the processing list."
+  4. Press the '+' button to add the image to the processing list.
-  "5.
-Click 'OK' to split them into individual slices."
+  5. Click 'OK' to split them into individual slices.
-  "6.
-Slices will be saved in the selected folder."
+  6. Slices will be saved in the selected folder.
-  "Note: Only Enhanced MR DICOM files are supported."
+  Note: Only Enhanced MR DICOM files are supported.

 This executable is not signed.
 Always verify downloads from the [official Releases page](https://github.com/pal-etta/MRFrameDriller/releases).